top of page

 Tuition and Fees

-Estimated cost of attendance for 2022-2023 academic year can be found on the School of International and Public Affairs (SIPA) Financial Aid website under tuition and fees.
+Estimated cost of attendance for the current academic year can be found on the School of International and Public Affairs (SIPA) Financial Aid website under tuition and fees.

 Please visit the SIPA website for a more complete list of tuition, fees and other estimated expenses.